Poland train travel Frequently Asked Questions (FAQ)

-Children under age 4 travel for free.
+Children under the age of 4 travel for free.
 The parent must have a document verifying the child's age.

 Children over age 4 to a maximum of 24 years, if attending a primary, middle or secondary school IN POLAND, are entitled to a 37% discount in second class on all trains.
 A school ID is required.

-Students of post-secondary schools IN POLAND, to a maximum of 26 years, are entitled to a 51% discount in second class on all trains except.
+Students of post-secondary schools IN POLAND, to a maximum of 26 years, are entitled to a 51% discount in second class on all trains.
 A school ID is required.

 Doctoral candidates studying at schools IN POLAND, to a maximum of 35 years, are entitled to a 51% discount in second class on all trains.
 A school ID is required.

 PKP InterCity offers the "PKP InterCity family discount" (Rodzina z PKP InterCity).
-Under this discount, a child 4–15 receives a 33% discount from the base rail fare, and up to 4 adults travelling with the child also receive this discount.
-This discount is available in all PKP InterCity trains, except the discount cannot be applied in 2nd class on EIC category trains departing between 1400–2000 on Fridays; in 1st class, and in both classes on TLK-category trains, there is no time limitation.
+Under this discount, a child aged 4–15 receives a 30% discount from the base rail fare, and up to 4 adults travelling with the child also receive this discount.
+This discount is available in all PKP InterCity trains.

 For domestic travel by the rail carrier PKP InterCity, seniors age 60 and older can purchase tickets under the "Ticket for Seniors" offer.
 The discount is 30%.

-For domestic travel by the rail carrier Przewozy Regionalne, seniors can purchase a "RegioKarta" (Regional Card) for 59 zl.
+For domestic travel by the rail carrier Polregion, seniors can purchase a "RegioKarta" (Regional Card) for 59 zl.
 This permits purchase of tickets according to the "Razem" tariff, which affords a discount of about 30%.

 Yes, you can take a bicycle on most trains.
 You will have to have a special ticket for your bike: